-Which leads to the opt-in page, which asks for your name and email so you can be followed up with later (reminded of the upcoming webinar, etc.).
+Which leads to the opt-in page, (also called a squeeze page, because it "squeezes" your prospect's information out of them), which asks for your name and email so you can be followed up with later (reminded of the upcoming webinar, etc.).

-Sophie's sales funnel is a standard funnel, recognizable all over the net once you know what to look for.
+Sophie's sales funnel is a standard funnel, recognizable all over the web once you know what to look for.

 Module 4: Who will You Hire to be Your Virtual Assistant?